camunda/camunda-docs-manual/content/reference/rest/execution/message-event-subscription/get-message-subscription.md

 ---

-Get a message event subscription for a specific execution and a message name.
+Retrieves a message event subscription for a given execution by id and a message name.

 # Method